jronallo/microdata_schemaorg_example/source/code4lib.html.md

 choose the correct type for
 every building.
 For now NCSU has made the decision to always pick the more specific type of `LandmarksOrHistoricalBuildings` for all the buildings we describe as something of a compromise.
-It better communicates that the resource is part of the historic record, but it does lose on the specificity we might like to have.
+It almost communicates that the resource is part of the historic record, but it does lose on the specificity we might like to have.